Icelandic Canadians: Museums and heritage sites

 The New Iceland Heritage Museum, also located in Gimli, Manitoba, is a museum dedicated to preserving the history and artifacts of Icelanders who migrated to the Interlake Region of Manitoba, the area known as New Iceland.
 It houses permanent, temporary, and virtual exhibitions.
 It also hosts the digital “Book of Life” project, which is a prime resource for recording the family histories of life members of the New Icelandic Heritage Museum.
 Icelandic River Heritage Sites in nearby Bifrost, Manitoba is a not for profit organization, incorporate din 2007, dedicated to the restoration and enhancement of local heritage buildings and sites, historic cemeteries, and other burial sites.
 The group also dedicates resources to the commemoration of Icelandic Canadian people and events of historical significance.

-Stephansson House Provincial Historic Site in Markerville, Alberta is significant for its association with the Icelandic-Canadian poet Stephan Gudmundsson Stephansson, known as "Poet of the Rocky Mountains," who born in Iceland in 1853 and immigrated to North America in 1873.
+Stephansson House Provincial Historic Site in Markerville, Alberta is significant for its association with the Icelandic-Canadian poet Stephan Gudmundsson Stephansson, known as "Poet of the Rocky Mountains," who was born in Iceland in 1853 and immigrated to North America in 1873.
 Stephan G.'s homesteading experience speaks to the larger history of Icelandic settlement in Alberta, Canada, and North America.
 The site is home to a one and one-half storey log and wood-frame cottage in a vernacular Victorian neo-Gothic style, with landscape features, located on 1.7 hectares of land.
 It is owned and operated as a provincial historic site by Alberta Culture and Community Spirit.

 The Icelandic Emigration Center (Vesturfarasetrið) is a museum and genealogy research center occupying three buildings in the town of Hofsós, Iceland.
 The center provides services and houses exhibitions relating to the history of Icelandic immigration to Canada, the United States of America, and Brazil.
 The East Iceland Emigration Center, located in the Kaupvangur Cultural Center in Vopnafjörður, Iceland is an organization of volunteers interested in re-establishing contact with the descendants of the people who left East and Northeast Iceland (primarily Vopnafjörður, North- and South-Múlasýsla, Þistilfjörður) for North and South America in the late 19th century.
 Like the center in Hofsós, the center in Vopnafjörður provide genealogical services and hold exhibitions.